GeorgievLab/CeCe/manual/plugins/stochastic-reactions-intercellular.md

 ```

 Extended conditional reactions are the key.
-Usage is completely the same as you know from standard intracellular reactions, just add the env_ prefix before molecule name.
+Usage is completely the same as you know from standard intracellular reactions, just add the `env_` prefix before molecule name.
-The thereshold funcionality is ofcourse kept too.
+The threshold functionality is of course kept too.

 ```xml
 <parameter name="T1" value="20uM" />